azurecitadel/azurecitadel/content/es/day2/example.md

 ## Platform automation and DevOps

-Not in scope, so far, for the Azure Baristas scenario.
+Not currently in scope for the Azure Baristas scenario.